 - Abstraction is the process of turning complex problems we cannot completely describe into simpler ones that we think we can solve.

 - Today, even a cheap computer program will defeat an average chess player, but only because it is programmed with the skills of experts.
 The computer is an efficient decision-making aid, but not an efficient decision maker.

 - The direct decision maker perceives a direct connection between intentions and outcomes; the oblique decision maker believes that the intention neither necessary nor sufficient to secure the outcome.

 - The direct decision maker emphasizes the importance of rationality of process; the oblique decision maker believes that decision making is inherently subjective and prefers to emphasize good judgment.

 - The illusion that we have more control over our lives than we possess, that we understand more about the world and the future than we do or can, is pervasive.

-- The key characteristic of many kind of evolutionary processes are a tendency to repetition or replication, frequent modification through incremental change and a filtering mechanism that favors modifications that fit the environment.
+- The key characteristic of many kinds of evolutionary processes are a tendency to repetition or replication, frequent modification through incremental change and a filtering mechanism that favors modifications that fit the environment.